 We've also found a great venue for outdoor events – the City of Falls Church's Mr. Brown's Downtown Park.
 We are very grateful to the Little City Creamery, which offered free ice cream for the 175 people who joined our first annual Welcome Week Kickoff & Ice Cream Party held there in September 2019.
 We look forward to getting back to Mr. Brown’s Park for more outdoor activities.
-We were very disappointed that our plans for a fun, springtime Fiesta event – to be co-sponsored with CASA Falls Church – there on Thursday evening, April 23, 2020, had to be cancelled, but we look forward to future events there, and with our CASA friends.
+We were very disappointed that our plans for a fun, springtime Fiesta event – to be co-sponsored with CASA Falls Church – there on Thursday, April 23, 2020, had to be cancelled, but we look forward to future events there, and with our CASA friends.

 Most ambitiously, think about what you can uniquely do to weave the social fabric of our community.
 What is your neighborhood like?
 Who are your friends?
 Who are your acquaintances?
 Whatever your situation, bring people together.
 Hold a block party that would not happen otherwise.
 Hold a Play Street (this is a great City of Falls Church program).
 And whatever you do, make a special effort to make newcomers (especially international friends) feel welcome, to overcome one of the principal divisions in our society.
 It is more important than ever to express a welcoming spirit to people who may not feel as welcome in the United States as we'd like.
 Whatever your race, creed, ethnic background, or socioeconomic status, join us to express hospitality towards immigrants and refugees, to create opportunity for us all.